Frequently Asked Questions

 needed in specific employment sectors.
 OECs are noted on transcripts.
 To qualify for

-(see UAA Catalog for details).
+Benefit Process (see UAA Catalog for details).
+There is an Application fee.